MRMR: A Realistic and Expert-Level Multidisciplinary Benchmark for Reasoning-Intensive Multimodal Retrieval: Reproducibility

 \section{Reproducibility}

 Our datasets and annotation process are introduced in \autoref{sec: constructing ours}, and the experimental settings are described in \autoref{sec: experiments}.
-Specific implementation details can be found in Appendix ~\ref{experiment}.
-To facilitate the reproduction of our experiments, the data is provided at \url{https://huggingface.co/datasets/MRMRbenchmark}.
+Specific implementation details are provided in Appendix~\ref{experiment}.
+To facilitate the reproduction of our experiments, the data are available at \url{https://huggingface.co/datasets/MRMRbenchmark} , and the evaluation code is provided at \url{https://github.com/rebeccaz4/MRMR} .